tsdat/pipeline-template/README.md

 2. Install the recommended extensions (there should be a pop-up in VS Code with recommendations).

-3. Tell VS Code to use your new environment:
+3. Tell VS Code to use your new conda environment:
     - Press `F1` to bring up the command pane in VS Code
     - Type `Python: Select Interpreter` and select it.
     - Select the newly-created `tsdat-pipelines` conda environment from the drop-down list.
         > You may need to refresh the list (cycle icon in the top right) to see it.
     - Bring up the command pane and type `Developer: Reload Window` to reload VS Code and ensure the settings changes propagate correctly.

+4. Verify your VS Code environment is set up correctly by running the tests for this repository:
+    - Press `F1` to bring up the command pane in VS Code
+    - Type `Tests: Run All Tests` and select it
+    - A new window pane will show up on the left of VS Code showing test status
+    - Verify that all tests have passed (Green check marks)

 ## Adding a new pipeline